codepath/android_guides/Automated-Builds-with-Gradle-and-Jenkins-CI.md

 ---------------
 If you are using SSH authentication to connect Jenkins, your `ciandroid` user will need its own SSH key pair.
 In my work environment, I already had a key pair ready to drop into a /Users/ciandroid/.ssh directory.
 When you set up SSH keys for your build environment, make certain that the `.ssh/` directory and contents are owned by the build environment user (`ciandroid`) and not by any other user.
 Use `chown` on the  `.ssh/` directory to fix it if necessary.

-Using the menus in the Jenkins UI, go to Jenkins > Manage Jenkins > Manage Nodes > New Node.
+Using the menus in the Jenkins UI, go to **Jenkins** -> **Manage Jenkins** -> **Manage Nodes** -> **New Node**.
 Select "Dumb Slave" and give it a name like `android`.

 SCREENSHOT: CONFIGURATION

-You'll need to provide different values for your b`Host` and `Credentials` settings, tailored to your own systems.
-But make sure to set b`Remote FS root` with the `ci` path you created earlier.
-Also ensure that b`Environment Variables` is checked under the b`Node Properties` section, and fill in values for `ANDROID_HOME` and `PATH`.
+You'll need to provide your own values for your **Host** and **Credentials** settings, tailored to your own systems.
+But make sure to set **Remote FS root** with the `ci/` path you created earlier.
+Also ensure that **Environment Variables** is checked under the **Node Properties** section, and fill in values for `ANDROID_HOME` and `PATH`.

 When you set this up, a Jenkins jarfile called `slave.jar` will be downloaded into your node environment `ci` directory.

 Now you have a Jenkins node that's capable of running jobs.
 You're ready to create the Jenkins job that actually runs the build.

 Go back to the Jenkins main page and hit "New Item".
 Give the job a name and select "Build a free-style software project."
-In the following screen you will do all the setup to tell Jenkins about your source.
+In the screen that follows, the job configuration, you will do all the setup to tell Jenkins about your source.

-Jenkins build configurations can get very long.
+Jenkins build configurations can have many steps.
 The key fields you want to look out for are:
- * `Restrict where this project can be run` -- give it the name of the build node you created
+ * `Restrict where this project can be run`: give it the name of the build node you created
  * Source code integration for your version control system
  * Build Triggers
  * Build

-Under the b'Build' heading, add shell execute statements with the 'Add build step' tool:
+Under the **Build** heading, add shell execute statements with the "Add build step" tool:

-    gradle clean
+* `gradle clean`
-    gradle assemble
+* `gradle assemble`

 Make sure you hit "Save" after all this work!

 All of the following screenshots are intended as a starting point only.